wishfulDeity/blackjack/README.md

 # Python Blackjack
-Singleplayer Blackjack in Python 3.11
+Singleplayer Blackjack in Python 3.11 (extremely unfinished)

 ## A Word of Warning:
 This might be worst code written by a human.
 I'm not kidding, it's garbage.